Mary Davys

-Mary Davys (1674?–1732) was a novelist and playwright.
+Mary Davys (1674?–1732) was an Irish novelist and playwright.

 Early life

-Davis was born in Ireland: nothing is known about her childhood, including her birth name.
+Davys was born in Ireland: nothing is known about her childhood, including her birth name.
 Comments by Jonathan Swift, who was at Trinity College Dublin with her husband, suggest that she grew up in conditions of poverty and obscurity.
 She married Peter Davys, master of the free school of St Patrick's Cathedral, Dublin, and had two daughters both of whom seem to have died in infancy.
 Despite her lack of family connections, she had a number of socially prominent friends, including Margaret Walker, daughter of Sir John Jeffreyson, judge of the Court of Common Pleas (Ireland).
 After being widowed in 1698, she moved to London in 1700 in order to make a living.